egor-tensin/cgitize/README.md

 Usage
 -----

-cgitize uses two config files.

-* cgitize.conf contains all the settings; see example at [examples/cgitize.conf].
-* my_repos.py contains the list of repositories to mirror; see example at [examples/my_repos.py].

-Pass the path to cgitize.conf using the `--config` parameter:
+Pass the path to the config to `cgitize` (/etc/cgitize/cgitize.toml by default):

-    cgitize --config path/to/cgitize.conf
+    cgitize --config path/to/cgitize.toml

+See an example config file at [examples/cgitize.toml].

 cgitize uses the `git` executable, which might use `ssh` internally.
-Make sure the required keys are loaded to a ssh-agent (or use authentication tokens).
+Make sure the required keys are loaded to a ssh-agent (or use access tokens/application passwords).

-[examples/cgitize.conf]: examples/cgitize.conf
-[examples/my_repos.py]: examples/my_repos.py
+[examples/cgitize.toml]: examples/cgitize.toml

 ### Docker

 The image is **egortensin/cgitize**.
-The container reads the config from /etc/cgitize/cgitize.conf and writes the repositories to /var/tmp/cgitize/output.
+The container reads the config from /etc/cgitize/cgitize.toml and writes the repositories to /var/tmp/cgitize/output.
 If SSH is required, the socket should be mapped to /var/run/cgitize/ssh-agent.sock.